Cleaning out a home is tough work, whether it's for a move or cleaning out a home following the passing of a loved one.

 Recycling rules vary across the country.
 Learn Madison's rules so the correct items are placed into the cart.

-large item & appliance collection
+large item & appliance disposal and recycling

 Certain large items and appliances require recycling fees.